 NOLA is known for a few things, not the least of which is its party scene.
 Bourbon Street is always wild no matter the time of day (or night), but there are also plenty of hotspots throughout the city that have something to offer visitors.

 "The city's famous French Quarter comes alive in the evenings, offering an array of jazz clubs, live music venues, and bars that showcase the city's rich musical heritage," Makepeace says.
 "From iconic establishments like Preservation Hall to lively street performances, visitors can immerse themselves in the infectious energy of New Orleans' music scene."

 If you can find your way out of the French Quarter and want to get to know New Orleans, try Ms. Mae's, which has neighborhood bar vibes (and prices), yet folks in the area actually frequent it.

-When it comes to a music scene, other musical cities should keep an eye on Austin.
-With over 250 live music spaces, Austin is keeping the nightlife scene bopping long into the wee hours of the morning.
+When it comes to a music scene, other cities should keep an eye on Austin.
+With over 250 live music spaces, the capital of Texas is keeping the nightlife scene bopping long into the wee hours of the morning.

 If you're looking for the place in the city to find a good time, head over to Sixth Street.
 That's where Austin really comes to life.